Théo Guivarch: Career

 Born in Lorient, Guivarch began playing football with local side FC Lorient.
 He did not make any Ligue 1 appearances for the club, and moved to EA Guingamp.

 In June 2018, Guivarch agreed a loan move to SO Cholet.

+On 17 July 2024, Guivarch signed a two-season contract with Clermont.

 Personal life

 Guivarch is not related to former France international footballer Stéphane Guivarc'h.